Cost per view (CPV)

-To set a CPV bid, you enter the highest price that you want to pay for a view while setting up your AdWords for video campaign.
+To set a CPV bid, you enter the highest price that you want to pay for a view while setting up your video campaign.
 Your bid is called your maximum CPV bid, or simply "Max.
 CPV".
-This bid applies at the campaign level, but you can also set a CPV bid per ad format.
+This bid is applied at the campaign level, but you can also set a CPV bid per ad format.

-If you think it's worth 25p to have someone watch your video, you can set £0.25 as your max CPV.
-For an in-search or in-display TrueView video ad, you'll pay a maximum of £0.25 when users begin watching your video.
-For in-stream, you'll pay the maximum CPV when the user watches 30 seconds or sees the end of the ad, whichever comes first.
+If you think that it's worth 25 pence to have someone watch your video, then you can set £0.25 as your Max.
+CPV.
+For a TrueView in-display video ad, you'll pay a maximum of £0.25 when people begin watching your video.
+For TrueView in-stream video ads, you'll pay a maximum of £0.25 when when someone watches 30 seconds or reaches the end of the ad, whichever comes first.
 You pay nothing if they don't initiate the video or drop off from the video before the minimum amount of time passes.

-You can also set a lower bid for your in-display TrueView video ads than for your in-stream video ads.
+You can also set a lower bid for your in-display video ads than for your in-stream video ads.

 The amount of time required for a video play before you'll be charged depends on the video ad format.
-Check out the available AdWords for video formats to learn more.
+Find out more about available video ad formats.

 How CPV affects your ad rank

 In both cases, a higher CPV will increase your ad's chances of appearing, and increase your ad's chances of appearing in a higher position compared to other advertisers' ads.